SIGforum.com Main Page Hop To Forum Categories The Lounge Long guns into Maryland?

 I'm pretty sure Maryland doesn't want me bringing a handgun into the state in my travels, but I'm wondering today about shotguns.

-A friend has invited The Lovely Girlfriend and me to a sporting clays event in Maryland and said, "use our guns or bring your own, whichever you'd prefer."
+A friend has invited The Lovely Girlfriend and me to a sporting clays event in PA, with a couple of days at their place in MD beforehand and said, "use our guns or bring your own, whichever you'd prefer."

 Naturally, the easy choice is to use theirs and not worry about transporting anything.
 I don't know yet, though, if the group's offerings include a short length-of-pull gun that TLG could use.
 So I figured we could take hers, but I need to learn more about possible restrictions/issues before doing so.